Percona-Lab/tuned-percona-mongodb/README.md

 While this profile has undergone testing, it comes with no gurantees and it is possible these tunings will not work well for your situation.

 ### Why?
 Tuned's daemon runs by default on CentOS/Redhat hosts since version 7, managing the tunings of operating system via profiles.
 Tuning the system manually outside of using tuned profiles will often cause your settings to be overriden by tuned itself or future upgrades.
-Tuned profiles abstract the details of where/how to apply tunings in a consolidate, easy-to-troubleshoot location.
+Tuned profiles abstract the details of where/how to apply tunings in a consolidated, easy-to-troubleshoot location.

 ## Install
 *Note: The profile assumes /dev/sda is an Linux "os" disk and /dev/sdX are for database data.
 Adjust "devices=" in the disk section if this is not the case.*